LOWER BACK AND SCIATIC

 1 in 6 Australians will experience back pain.
 That is 3.7 million people.
 It is also estimated that 70–90% of people will suffer from lower back pain in some form at some point in their lives.

 It is wise to attend to these niggles in your back, before they trigger a severe response, often by something small, like tying your shoelace or picking up some fluff off the floor.
-A big flare up, or serious injury can be far more debilitating, and take much longer to get on top of through treatment.
+A big flare-up or serious injury can be far more debilitating and take much longer to get on top of through treatment.

 Dr Jessica Sammut